-Ashwagandha is, so far, most promising as a stress reducer.
-If your life is hectic and you find yourself anxious or unable to relax as a result then you are probably the best candidate for ashwagandha, although this extract can also be beneficial for those who aren’t dealing with particular issues.
+Ashwagandha is, so far, most promising as a safe and all-natural stress reducer.
+If your life is hectic and you find yourself anxious or unable to relax as a result then you are probably the best candidate for ashwagandha.

-Ashwagandha’s effect can be compared to CBD, and many people find that they enjoy them in combination with each other.
+Since ashwagandha’s effect can be compared to CBD, many people find that they enjoy them in combination with each other.
 If you live in a place where CBD isn’t totally legal or unregulated, ashwagandha can be an excellent alternative.

 Orally, ashwagandha supplements can be taken as a tincture, capsule, powder or tea.
 Root extracts typically come in standardized daily doses ranging from 300-500mg, but be sure to follow the directions on any supplement you try.

 “The most important notes with ashwagandha are to take enough, to take it daily, and to use it long term.
 I usually recommend committing to it for a season,” said Ms. Robinett.

 One popular and traditional Ayurvedic way of consuming it is in a beverage (sometimes referred to as Moon Milk) made by mixing ashwagandha powder with hot milk, ghee, honey, and other spices.
 In fact, you should always try and include healthy fats when taking ashwagandha.
 “The active components of ashwagandha are fat-soluble and hence the supplements should be taken with meals that include quality fats,” explained Dr. Ailynne Marie Vergara-Wijangco of Thank Your Skin.

 But be forewarned: not all palettes will enjoy the flavor.
 “It's not the greatest tasting herb so I generally recommend making a little shot of it and just knocking it back,” suggested Ms. Robinett.
 Capsules are another good option for folks who don’t love the taste.